sagi21805/Learning-Stuff/Reversing/Practical Reverse Engineering.md

 Another important characteristic is that x86 uses variable-length instructions size: The instruction length can range from 1 to 15 bytes.
 On ARM, instructions are either 2 or 4 bytes in length.
 ### <u>Data Movement</u>
 ### MOV Instruction
-Instructions operate on values that come from registers or main memory, The most common instruction for moving data is _MOV_.
+Instructions operate on values that come from registers or main memory, The most commonUSB 3.0 and 3.1 instruction for moving data is _MOV_.
 The simplest usage is to move a register or immediate to a register.
 For example:
 ```nasm
 mov esi, 0F003Fh
 ; Set ESI = 0xF003 (h for hex)